thewolmer/WolPortal/app/(pages)/blogs/posts/a-glimpse-into-the-future-of-moonie-moo-and-armobot.md

 ### ArmoBot's Website: Coming Soon

-ArmoBot is getting its own website very soon!
+ArmoBot is getting its official website very soon!
 It's being developed right now and will be available at **armobot.xyz**.
-And the exciting part- ArmoBot BETA version is expected to start rolling out by the end of _September 2023_.
+And the exciting part- _ArmoBot BETA version_ is expected to start rolling out by the end of _September 2023_.
 This version will have lots of cool new things for you to try out.
 In the meantime Team has already launched [ArmoBot official Twitter handle](https://x.com/Armobot_xyz?utm_source=wolmer.me)

 ### Super-powering communities